While your CRM's Lead and Contact fields map to SalesLoft Person fields, CRM Account fields map to SalesLoft Accounts (same name, keeping it simple).

 - Click Save.

-- Repeat steps 4-9 for any additional fields you’d like to map, selecting the Salesforce field and the sync direction for each.
+- Repeat steps 4-9 for any additional fields you’d like to map, selecting the CRM field and the sync direction for each.

 Account Tiers help segment sales strategies and allow companies to create focus around the most important Accounts.
 Team members who sort their steps by Tier can execute Account-based marketing strategies directly from the SalesLoft platform.